-Preventive Healthcare if Pregnant Expats
+Preventive Healthcare for Pregnant Expats

 Being pregnant as an expat is exciting and overwhelming.
 The best way to take care of yourself and your baby is to get preventive healthcare tests and prenatal care:

-- Visit your healthcare provider regularly and talk to medical professionals about vaccines you may need;
+- Visit your healthcare provider regularly and talk to medical professionals about vaccines you may need

 - Check with your expat health plan to see if there is maternity coverage.
-Most individual plans have a 12 month waiting period while group plans usually have no waiting period.
+Most individual plans have a 12 month waiting period while group plans usually have no waiting period

 - Make sure you check in with your doctor often when you become pregnant.
 Advise your MD if you will be living abroad in a country where there is limited healthcare or more exposure to health risks such as infections, viruses or other hazards such as the Zika Virus.